AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/microsoft-dynamics-365-modules.md

 To use [!DNL Microsoft Dynamics] 365, you must have a [!DNL Microsoft Dynamics 365] account.

-## Connect Microsoft Dynamics 365 to Workfront Fusion {#connect-microsoft-dynamics-365-to-workfront-fusion}
+## Connect Microsoft Dynamics 365 to Workfront Fusion

-You can create a connection to your [!DNL Microsoft Dynamics 365] account directly from inside an Allocadia module.
+You can create a connection to your [!DNL Microsoft Dynamics 365] account directly from inside an [!DNL Microsoft Dynamics 365] module.

 1. In any [!DNL Microsoft Dynamics 365] module, click **[!UICONTROL Add]** next to the [!UICONTROL Connection] field.
 1. Enter a name for the connection.
-1. In the **[!UICONTROL Resource]** field, enter the address of your [!DNL Dynamics] 365 account, without `https://`.
+1. In the **[!UICONTROL Resource]** field, enter the address of your [!DNL Dynamics 365] account, without `https://`.
 1. Click **[!UICONTROL Continue]** to create the connection and go back to the module.

 >[!NOTE]
 >
->When registering [!DNL Workfront Fusion] in your Microsoft Azure portal, use the following redirect URI:
+>When registering [!DNL Workfront Fusion] in your [!DNL Microsoft Azure] portal, use the following redirect URI:
 >
 >* `https://app.workfrontfusion.com/oauth/cb/workfront-microsoft-dynamics2`&nbsp;

-## Microsoft Dynamics 365 modules and their fields
+## [!DNL Microsoft Dynamics 365] modules and their fields

 When you configure [!DNL Microsoft Dynamics 365] modules, [!DNL Workfront Fusion] displays the fields listed below.
 Along with these, additional [!DNL Microsoft Dynamics 365] fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.